 Add the veggies into the jar by a handful at a time, tamp it down, add another handful and tamp, and so on until the jar was full.
 Place your weight on top of the veggies and press down hard with the tamper, pushing the brine to the surface and leaving all of the veggies submerged.
 On goes the lid, airlock, and the rest of the fermenting kit (or your preferred method).

 Next is the hard part…the waiting.
 For weeks.
 It could even take months with bigger batches!

 How do you know when it sauerkraut is done?
 Just taste it!

-Every week or so, I opened the sauerkraut and used a pair of chopsticks to pull up the glass weight and pull out a taste of the fermenting cabbage.
-Once the flavors and textures were all meshed and everything tasted good to me (one month for this batch), I took out the glass weight, put a normal lid on it, and put it in the fridge to enjoy for months!
+Every week or so, open the sauerkraut and use a pair of chopsticks to pull up the glass weight and pull out a taste of the fermenting cabbage.
+Once the flavors and textures have meshed and everything tastes good to me (one month average, in my experience), remove the glass weight, put a normal lid on it, and put it in the fridge to enjoy for months!

 - Nourished Kitchen makes simple sauerkraut in a crock.

-- Not sure what to do with Sauerkraut other than throw it on hotdogs or sausages?
+- Not sure what to do with Sauerkraut other than throwing it on hotdogs or sausages?
 Make this winter soup from Slovakia!

 Get updates from Pixie's Pocket: brewing and herbs in your inbox: